Heinrich Müller (Gestapo)

 Heinrich Müller (28 April 1900; date of death unknown, but evidence points to May 1945) was a high-ranking German Schutzstaffel (SS) and police official during the Nazi era.
-For the majority of World War II in Europe, he was the chief of the Gestapo, the secret state police of Nazi Germany.
-Müller was central in the planning and execution of The Holocaust and attended the January 1942 Wannsee Conference, which formalised plans for deportation and genocide of all Jews in German-occupied Europe—The "Final Solution to the Jewish Question".
+For most of World War II in Europe, he was the chief of the Gestapo, the secret state police of Nazi Germany.
+Müller was central in the planning and execution of the Holocaust and attended the January 1942 Wannsee Conference, which formalised plans for deportation and genocide of all Jews in German-occupied Europe—otherwise known as the "Final Solution to the Jewish question".
 He was known as "Gestapo Müller" to distinguish him from another SS general named Heinrich Müller.

 He was last seen in the Führerbunker in Berlin on 1 May 1945 and remains the most senior figure of the Nazi regime who was never captured or confirmed to have died.

 Early life and career

 Müller was born in Munich on 28 April 1900 to Catholic parents.
 His father had been a rural police official.
 Müller attended a Volksschule and completed an apprenticeship as an aircraft mechanic before the outbreak of the First World War.
 During the last year of the war, he served in the Luftstreitkräfte as a pilot for an artillery spotting unit.
 He was decorated several times for bravery (including the Iron Cross 1st and 2nd class, Bavarian Military Merit Cross 2nd Class with Swords and Bavarian Pilots Badge).
 After the war ended, he joined the Bavarian Police in 1919 as an auxiliary worker.
 Although not a member of the Freikorps, he was involved in the suppression of the communist risings in the early post-war years.
 After witnessing the shooting of hostages by the revolutionary "Red Army" in Munich during the Bavarian Soviet Republic, he acquired a lifelong hatred of communism.
 During the years of the Weimar Republic he was head of the Munich Political Police Department, having risen quickly through the ranks due to his spirited efforts.